kaiko-ai/eva/docs/index.md

 For WSI-patch-level/microscopy image classification tasks, FMs that produce image embeddings are evaluated with a single linear layer MLP with embeddings as inputs and label-predictions as output.

-To standardize evaluations, the default configurations ***eva*** uses are based on the evaluation protocol proposed by Virchow [1] and dataset/task specific characteristics.
-To stop training as appropriate we use early stopping after 10% of the maximal number of steps [2].
+To standardize evaluations, the default configurations ***eva*** uses are based on the evaluation protocol proposed by [1] and dataset/task specific characteristics.
+To stop training as appropriate we use early stopping after 10% of the maximal number of steps as suggested in [2].

 |                         |                           |
 |-------------------------|---------------------------|